WarwickAstro/transit-ephemerides/README.md

 There are several utility scripts also available in the ```utils/``` directory:

-   1. whatsUpTonight.py - shows which objects are transiting tonight
+   1. whatsUpTonight.py - shows which objects are transiting tonight (currently for LaPalma only)
    1. refineEphemeris.py - refines the period to match a given transit mid-point
    1. updateNGEphem.py - grabs updated planet parameters from ETD *needs updating*